Why HOA Closing Delays Happen (and What You Can Do About Them)

 The Numbers Don't Lie

-A 2024 survey by the Community Associations Institute found that 58% of real estate professionals had experienced at least one closing delay in the past year directly attributable to HOA documents.
-Among title company respondents, the number was 71%.
+A 2024 survey by the Community Associations Institute found that 58% of real estate professionals had at least one closing delay in the past year tied directly to HOA documents.
+Title company respondents?
+That number hit 71%.

-This isn't a minor inconvenience.
-Each day of delay costs real money: rate lock extensions average $30-$75 per day, seller per diem charges run $100-$200, and the cascading effect on movers, contractors, and coordinated closings multiplies fast.
+This isn't some minor paperwork hiccup.
+Every day of delay costs real money.
+Rate lock extensions run $30-$75 per day.
+Seller per diem charges land between $100 and $200.
+And once movers, contractors, and coordinated closings start falling like dominoes, the costs multiply fast.

 The average delay is 5-8 business days.
-That's a lot of per diem charges.
+Do the math on those per diem charges.

 The Top 5 Causes